asce-tech/outlier-Detection-and-Data-Splitting-/README.md

 ### Libraries Used

 - Pandas for data manipulation and analysis.
-- Numpy for numerical computations.
-- Seaborn for statistical data visualization.
-- Matplotlib for creating static, animated, and interactive visualizations in Python.
+- sys for system-specific parameters and functions.

 ## Steps
 - Start by importing essential libraries